yufufi/blog/_posts/2019-03-06-Resource-Management-in-Kubernetes.md

+---
+layout: post
-# Resource Management in Kubernetes
+title: Resource Management in Kubernetes
+---

 One of the proposed advantages of an orchestration system for microservices like Kubernetes is the _better_ resource allocation.
 How does Kubernetes do this?